Hate Business Networking? You are not alone!

 - Gently encourage

-- If you see someone on their own, gazing at the wall or plans, or phone – go and introduce yourself and help them move around the room.
+- If you see someone on their own at a business network event, gazing at the wall or plans, or phone – go and introduce yourself and help them move around the room.

 - Don’t be dismissive